 As in the first phase, the Vietnamese government is taking rapid and effective measures to contain the contagion by tracing, testing and isolating people who are positive or likely to be positive.

 Danang, Hoi An and Dong Nai are in containment.
 The rest of the country is gradually lifting restrictions on assembly but still encourages the wearing of masks in public places.

 A management model for the world, Vietnam has once again put everything at stake to contain this new episode thanks to the support of the population.

-Borders always closed to non-nationals except for holders of high-skilled work permits.
-All persons (nationals and non-nationals) arriving from abroad must stay in quarantine for 15 days in dedicated centres.
+The borders are still closed to non-nationals except for holders of high-skilled work permits.
+Any person (nationals and non-nationals) arriving from abroad must stay in quarantine for 15 days in dedicated centres.

 Domestic flights and domestic tourism have resumed.
-Also, several hotels have reopened for domestic demand.
+Several hotels have reopened for domestic demand.

 Conditions before departure:

 - Health certificate issued by a laboratory within 72 hours before takeoff.